Amunet: Cult becomes localized

 Although she remained a distinct deity as late as the Ptolemaic Kingdom (323–30 BC), in some late texts from Karnak Amunet was syncretized with Neith and she was carved suckling pharaoh Philip III of Macedon (323–317 BC) who appears as a divine child immediately after his own enthronement, onto an exterior wall of the eighteenth dynasty Festival Hall of Thutmose III at Karnak.
+Just like Neith, Amunet is called the „great cow who birthed Ra“, „mother of Ra“, „mother of light“ and "mother of god“.